 One of the areas of research at Sandringham over the past year has been on the area of feedback and assessment, and in particular, determining what type and frequency of feedback will lead to most progress for children.

-The research that we reviewed showed that verbal feedback and carefully managed peer and self-assessment are an important part of securing progress, as well as written marking of books and folders.
-Setting specific and actionable targets and giving learners time to consider and respond are also key findings.
-The importance of students digesting and then acting upon feedback to subsequently improve their learning has been the basis of our ‘ReACT’ policy for a number of years.
+The specific methods of assessment and feedback should be those considered by the Director of Learning (DoL) and the teacher to be most appropriate for the specific curriculum being taught.
+For example, research shows that verbal feedback and carefully managed peer and self-assessment are an important part of securing progress, as well as written marking of books, folders and online work.
+Setting specific and actionable targets and giving learners time to consider and respond to these are also key findings.
+The importance of students digesting and then acting upon feedback to subsequently improve their learning has been the basis of our ‘ReAct’ policy for a number of years.

-In consideration of these developments, Sandringham School has updated our Teaching and Learning policy that now provides more detail on our approach to feedback and assessment.
+In consideration of these developments, Sandringham School has an Assessment and Feedback policy which provides more details on our approach to feedback and assessment.
 Marking will be driven by teacher professional judgement and be “meaningful, manageable and motivating.”
-Our approach of target setting using the “ReACT” keyword will continue, meaning that students should always know what they are doing well in a subject and what they need to do to improve.
-Each subject has outlined what you can expect at each Key Stage.
+Our approach of target setting using the “ReAct” keyword will continue, meaning that students should always know what they are doing well in a subject and what they need to do to improve.
+Furthermore, each subject has outlined what you can expect at each Key Stage.